EricssonResearch/dnt/getting_started/scenario_dynip/README.md

 The reason for sending notification to both *oam* interfaces from both *udp-in* on **mobile** is a routing issue.
 As mentioned previously, traffic not bound to an interface will choose the first default route.
 Here, we have a default route for each *wwan* interface, and the winner will be the one that connected to the network first.
-Therefore, both *udp-in* interfaces will end up sending all their notifications on the same *wwan* interface, but one of them will not be routed to the **sever** node, because the destination is unreachable on that path.
+Therefore, both *udp-in* interfaces would end up sending all their notifications on the same *wwan* interface, but one of them would not be routed to the **sever** node, because the destination is unreachable on that path.

 ## Running the scenario